 Moving internationally can be one of the most stressful events to ever happen in a family’s life.
 Families move internationally maybe once or twice in their lives, and as a result, when we do have to move, the types of moving options, and the quotes we get, can get all too confusing.
 We’ve covered quite a few of these topics on our blog to help you make your choices easier.
-Here, with the help of one of our international moving partners, Global Relocations, we shed some light on the difference between “Groupage” vs. “LCL” international shipments.
+Here, with the help of one of the international moving companie we have partnered with, Global Relocations, we shed some light on the difference between “Groupage” vs. “LCL” international shipments.
 But what does that mean?!

 Let’s take an example, say you are moving your two-bedroom fully furnished apartment internationally from the UAE to the UK.
 The surveyor who has just visited your home will most likely recommend to you to ship your items with a Full Load Container (FCL), given the size of your move.
 This is the most common option for sea shipments and the process of transporting such a container is pretty straight forward.

 But, what if you are moving only a few items from your house which it is not enough to fill a whole container?
 In that case, you have two options for your goods to be sent by sea: LCL (Less than Container Load) and Groupage.
 Each of them is a secure method of household goods transportation and is more cost effective than booking a full container load.
 To help you select your best option, we’ve summarized the differences between each, with their pros and cons:

 LCL is a wooden crate (known as a lift-van) that is fabricated to fit the size of your goods and secure them throughout the transportation process.
 Often moving companies will pass your shipment to a 3rd party – a freight forwarder – who collects several lift-vans to load a full container and transports it to the destination port.
 Upon arrival, the third party will remove your goods from the LCL container, and hand over your goods to your Moving Company’s agent who will clear the goods from customs and deliver them to your residence.